 The GPA is often used as entry criteria into higher level study, for example into Honours or Masters degrees.
 It is also sometimes a condition of a scholarship to maintain a particular GPA or above as a condition of continuing funding.

 What Grade Point Average (GPA) information is shown on my official transcript?

 Lincoln University issues an academic transcript with the parchment when you graduate.
 The transcript is placed into the reverse side of your parchment sleeve.

 Your academic transcript is the document that records your courses taken and your results achieved.
 Your official transcript will show the final overall grade point average you achieved, the CUM GPA, and the GPA calculation information for each course.

 |BIOS 201 Population Biology||15.00||15.00||B-||60.00|

-What is difference between Honours or Distinction and the Grade Point Average (GPA)?
+What is the difference between Honours and Distinction and the Grade Point Average (GPA)?

 The GPA is an average of all your courses undertaken.
 If the qualification you are undertaking can be awarded with Honours or Distinction this will be calculated using a specific criteria, often only using specific courses, or with different weightings for different elements of the calculation.

 If you have questions about the calculation of Honours or Distinction for your qualification please contact your Programme Academic Manager.